kbruncati/jff-predictive-model/README.md

 * **Shrinking data**

   In Domo, Magic ETLs were used to de-select undesirable columns so that exporting took up less computer space.
+The final ETL used in Domo was accidentally left titled as `New ETL transform` (last run on January 16, 2021) which led to the final dataset of `Data Used In RStudio`.

 * **Filtering data**